oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ### Chaining Models {#chaining_models}

 Federation Protocol Entities **SHOULD NOT** be chained directly under a Trust Anchor.
 Instead, they **SHOULD** be chained to an Intermediate Entity (that is chained to the Trust Anchor).
-This requirement enables chaining a Federation Protocol Entity to other federation contexts, that is a chain ending at a different Trust Anchor, without the risk of metadata policy conflicts as described above.
+This requirement reduces the risk of metadata policy conflicts when chaining a Federation Protocol Entity to other federation contexts, that is, chains ending at different Trust Anchors.

 It is also **RECOMMENDED** that Federation Protocol Entities that need to be available under a common Trust Anchor chain to a common Intermediate Entity.
 This makes it easier for that Trust Anchor to create a chain to groups of Federation Protocol Entities by creating a single chain link to the common Intermediate Entity.